-Small businesses and startups can be adept at using limited resources to handle a variety of tasks.
-Or, they may hire inexperienced HR people to manage projects that may be better led by more experienced employees.
+Entrepreneurial by nature, small businesses and startups can be adept at using limited resources to handle a variety of tasks.
+When it comes to Human Resources, though, they may think their size or growth stage doesn’t warrant hiring a dedicated professional.
+Or, they may hire an inexperienced HR person to manage projects that may be better led by more experienced specialists.
 Ultimately, they do what’s needed to stay on budget and get the job done.

-In the area of human resources, these practices are not unusual, but at what cost?
-Here are some common HR mistakes we see with small and new businesses, and ways to avoid them.
+In the area of Human Resources, these practices are not unusual, but at what cost?
+Here are some common HR mistakes we see with small businesses and startups, and ways to avoid them.

 1. Not managing resume flow

 When companies are hiring, the influx of resumes can be daunting.
 Without properly managing the flow of resumes, it can result in an organization paying more than one source – like an agency or employee referral – for the candidate.
-It can also make it difficult to track where an applicant is in the interview process, and a variety of other problems can arise.
+It can also make it difficult to track where an applicant is in the interview process and to respond to all candidates in a timely manner.
+A variety of other problems can also arise.

 Most startups and small businesses don’t have an Applicant Tracking System (ATS), but a simple spreadsheet can do the trick for keeping tabs on submitted resumes.
 Your spreadsheet should include the following fields:

-• How the candidate found you – i.e. job board, employee referral, recruitment firm
+- How the applicant found you – i.e. LinkedIn, job board, employee referral, recruitment firm

 2. Not understanding employment laws